Campaign exclusions allow you to control when, who and where you don’t want to display ads at the campaign or ad group level.

 So, what is the benefit of not displaying an ad?
 You want to be sure people who see your ad and visit your website are your target consumers.
-By utilizing a combination of excluded regions, website lists, and IP addresses, you don’t waste ad impressions and spend on customers who will never convert.
-In some cases, minimizing your audience is a more efficient solution than maximizing your audience.
+By using a combination of excluded regions, website lists and IP addresses, you don’t waste ad impressions and spend on customers who will never convert.

-For example, let’s say your ecommerce site reaches everyone in the U.S., but doesn’t ship to Alaska.
-Instead of using targeting to choose every state except Alaska, apply a Bing Ads location exclusion to your ad, and choose to display your ad across the remainder of the U.S.
+For example, let’s say your e-commerce site reaches everyone in the U.S., but doesn’t ship to Alaska.
+Instead of using targeting to choose every state except Alaska, apply a Microsoft Advertising location exclusion to your ad, and choose to display your ad across the remainder of the U.S.

 How do I prevent my ads from showing in specific locations?

-Select locations you want to exclude — cities and metro areas within the United States, Canada, United Kingdom, France, and Australia; states/provinces; countries/regions; or postal codes — by searching for your specific location and clicking Exclude from the search results.
+Select locations you want to exclude – cities and metropolitan areas within the United States, Canada, United Kingdom, France and Australia; states/provinces; countries/regions; or postcodes – by searching for your specific location and clicking Exclude from the search results.
 (Note: You cannot exclude using radius targeting.)
 Click Done.

 How do I prevent specific websites from showing my ads?

-The Bing Network is more than just Bing, Yahoo and AOL.
+The Microsoft Search Network is more than just Bing, Yahoo and AOL.
 It also includes a wide network of syndicated search partners.
 To prevent specific websites on the syndicated partner network from showing your ads, first click Campaigns located along the top of the page.

-To exclude specific locations at the campaign level, click the Campaigns tab.
+To exclude specific websites at the campaign level, click the Campaigns tab.
 Click the name of the campaign (in the Campaign column) that you want to edit.
 Click the Settings tab.

-To exclude specific locations at the ad group level, click the Ad groups tab.
+To exclude specific websites at the ad group level, click the Ad groups tab.
 Click on the ad group title (in the Ad group column) that you want to edit.
 Click Settings.

-Select the checkbox next the campaigns or ad groups where you want to add the exclusion.
+Select the tick box next to the campaigns or ad groups where you want to add the exclusion.
 Click Edit, and then click Other changes.
 In the Campaign settings list, select Website exclusions.

-After you are done making your changes, click Apply.
+After you have finished making your changes, click Apply.

 - You can specify a maximum of 2,500 URLs to exclude.